hasindu-k/osgi-lab/README.md

-# Apache Felix OSGi Tutorial - Example2
+# Apache Felix OSGi Tutorial - Example2 and Example5

-This guide shows how to compile and package the `example2` OSGi bundle using both **Linux** and **Windows** environments.
+This guide shows how to compile and package the `example2` and `example5` OSGi bundles using both **Windows** and **Linux** environments.
 It includes details for classpath setup, file structure, and JAR creation with a manifest.

 ---